 Are you torn in your decision between choosing bar soap or body wash for your daily skincare routine?
 While I have always been drawn to body wash because I loved the lather and smelly products I used, it wasn’t until recent years that I realized my skin was trying to tell me something.
 That it wasn’t happy.

 That’s when I started using bar soap.
 There are some body washes I can still use and I only use those that I know won’t irritate my skin.
 But it’s nice having a bar soap that works just as well and that leaves my skin happy.

-Here is a comparison of Bar Soap vs Body Wash to help you better decide which might be best for your skin or skincare needs.
+Is bar soap better than body wash?
+We will let you decide.
+Here is a comparison of Body Wash vs Bar Soap to help you better decide which might be best for your skin or skincare needs.

 As the basic purpose of both the products is cleaning, which one will do it better?
 The bar soap and body wash are equally effective in removing the buildup of dirt and oil on your skin after sweating.
 So if your main goal is just cleaning of bacteria and dirt, both work fine.
 It then simply leans toward your own personal preference.

 It is commonly believed that bar soaps cause dryness.
 While this can be true, it depends on the bar soap.
 Not all bar soap is created equally.
 Bar soap that contains sodium hydroxide, a chemical known to cause dryness, can in fact dry your skin out.